ragpi/ragpi-docs/docs/deployment/docker.md

 ---
-sidebar_position: 3
+sidebar_position: 1
+title: Docker
 ---

-# Deployment
+# Docker Deployment

 Ragpi's Docker-based deployment method provides flexibility in where you can host the application.
 This guide walks through deploying Ragpi using Docker Compose, which can be used across various hosting environments including:

 - Local development environments
-- Virtual Private Servers (VPS) from providers like DigitalOcean, Linode, or Vultr
+- Virtual Private Servers (VPS) from providers like DigitalOcean, Linode, or Hetzner
 - Cloud compute instances from AWS EC2, Google Compute Engine, or Azure Virtual Machines
-- Self-hosted servers or bare metal installations
+- Dedicated servers or on-premises hardware

 The deployment process remains consistent across these environments, making it easy to migrate between platforms as your needs evolve.
 The only requirements are Docker, Docker Compose, and Git access on your chosen platform.